 Evaluate the risks and decide on the control measures

 After the hazards have been identified and the people who may be affected have been identified, and how, the next step involves protecting these people from harm.
 The hazards can either be removed completely, or the risks can be controlled so that injury, accidents, or incidents, are unlikely.

-Findings must be written down and a record of the risk assessment serves as proof that employers have done what is necessary to ensure that employees work in a healthy and safe environment.
-It also indicates how the employer plans to eliminate, control, minimise, and reduce hazards and risks.
+Findings must be written down and recorded to serve as proof that employers have done what is necessary to ensure that employees work in a healthy and safe environment.
+It also indicates how the employer plans to eliminate, control, minimise, and reduce hazards.

 How does SafetyWallet support its subscribers?

 Through the assistance and support in the OHS program of the subscriber, SafetyWallet helps subscribers with the OHS risk assessments that must be conducted to ensure that subscribers are compliant with providing a healthy and safe working environment.

 Click on the image below to find a SafetyWallet Solution that suits your business (Branch/Site specific) and get the 21 benefits along with the subscription: